CumulusNetworks/docs/content/cumulus-linux-513/Monitoring-and-Troubleshooting/gNMI Streaming.md

 ---
 You can use {{<exlink url="https://github.com/openconfig/gnmi" text="gRPC Network Management Interface">}} (gNMI) to collect system resource, interface, and counter information from Cumulus Linux and export it to your own gNMI client.

+When you use gNMI, the switch connects to the collector as a gRPC server (gNMI server).
+The collector is the gRPC client.
+The session between the client and server MUST be encrypted using TLS and use X.509 certificate authentication.

 {{%notice note%}}
 When you enable gNMI, do not use {{<link url="Open-Telemetry-Export" text="Open Telemetry">}}.
 {{%/notice%}}